ska-telescope/ska-tango-testing/docs/src/guide/integration/getting_started.rst

     # (no need to import all the assertion methods you use)
     from assertpy import assert_that

-    # tool to trace events from tango devices
+    # tool to trace change events from tango devices
     from ska_tango_testing.integration import TangoEventTracer

     def test_a_device_changes_state_when_triggered(other_device_proxy):